blue-duty/stars/README.md

 * [github-developer/javascript-action](https://github.com/github-developer/javascript-action) - Create a JavaScript Action with tests, linting, workflow, publishing, and versioning.
 An opinionated alternative template to actions/javascript-action to bootstrap the creation of a JavaScript action. 🚀
 * [MithrilJS/mithril.js](https://github.com/MithrilJS/mithril.js) - A JavaScript Framework for Building Brilliant Applications
 * [microsoft/monaco-editor](https://github.com/microsoft/monaco-editor) - A browser based code editor
+* [xszyou/Fay](https://github.com/xszyou/Fay) - Fay is an open-source digital human framework integrating language models and digital characters.
+It offers retail, assistant, and agent versions for diverse applications like virtual shopping guides, broadcasters, assistants, waiters, teachers, and voice or text-based mobile assistants.
 * [tangly1024/NotionNext](https://github.com/tangly1024/NotionNext) - 使用 NextJS + Notion API 实现的，支持多种部署方案的静态博客，无需服务器、零门槛搭建网站，为Notion和所有创作者设计。 (A static blog built with NextJS and Notion API, supporting multiple deployment options.
 No server required, zero threshold to set up a website.
 Designed for Notion and all creators.)
 * [bgstaal/multipleWindow3dScene](https://github.com/bgstaal/multipleWindow3dScene) - A quick example of how one can "synchronize" a 3d scene across multiple windows using three.js and localStorage
 * [SocialSisterYi/bilibili-API-collect](https://github.com/SocialSisterYi/bilibili-API-collect) - 哔哩哔哩-API收集整理【不断更新中....】